 When Greece entered the war, Niarchos joined the Royal Hellenic Navy, serving on North Atlantic convoys with the rank of lieutenant commander; he later served as Honorary Naval Attache to the Greek Embassy in Washington from 1944 to 1948.

-In 1947, he married Eugenia Livanos, a daughter of another Greek shipping magnate, Stavros G. Livanos, thus planting his foot firmly in the shipping business.
+In 1947, he married Eugenia Livanos, daughter of another Greek shipping magnate, Stavros G. Livanos, thus planting his foot firmly in the shipping business.

 As a diplomat in Washington, Niarchos was instrumental in securing the favorable sale of a hundred Liberty Ships from the U.S. government to Greek shipowners in compensation for damage suffered in the Allied war effort.